1. About this guidance

 5. Other considerations

-Prior to deploying GFE or GD-secured applications, a number of other risks that are not directly addressed in this report should be further explored by organisations.
+Prior to deploying GFE or GD-secured applications, a number of other risks should be further explored by organisations.
 These are covered below.

 GFE and GD provide a range of controls that an organisation can make use of.
 Some of these controls apply to the GFE client or a GD-secured application while some are applied via the platform’s MDM capabilities.
 Organisations should ensure they understand which controls apply to the GFE client and GD-secured applications, and which apply to the MDM functionality.

-The GMM server communicates with an enterprise’s mail servers.
+The GMM server communicates with the corporate mail service.
 For Microsoft Exchange, it currently supports both the MAPI and EWS protocols.
-As a more modern and secure protocol, EWS is recommended over MAPI.
+As a more modern protocol that requires less ports to be opened on the inner firewall, EWS is recommended over MAPI.